fonnesbeck/gp_regression/README.md

 ## Outline

-1. Regression models: the basics (10 min)
+1. Regression models: the basics
     - What’s the usual approach to regression, and what are its limitations?
-2. Introduction to probabilistic modeling (15 min)
+2. Introduction to probabilistic modeling
     - How can you model complex things using a Gaussian (normal) distributions?
 3. What is a Gaussian process?
-(20 min)
     - An overview of the features and properties of Gaussian processes.
-4. Building Gaussian process models (20 min)
+4. Building Gaussian process models
     - Selecting your covariance function to suit your problem.
-5. Fitting Gaussian process models (15 min)
+5. Fitting Gaussian process models
     - How you fit your GP depends on what you need it to do, and how much data you have.
-6. Model checking and prediction (10 min)
+6. Model checking and prediction
     - Does my GP work as advertised?
 What can I do with it?

 ## Setup